Australia cuts key interest rate to record low 0.75%

 The cut follows reductions at the Reserve Bank of Australia board’s monthly meetings in June and July.
 Previously the bank had not shifted the rate in almost three years.

-Reserve Bank Governor Philip Low said the outlook for the global economy “remains reasonable,” but the risks were tilted to the downside.
+Reserve Bank Governor Philip Lowe said the outlook for the global economy “remains reasonable,” but the risks were tilted to the downside.

 “The U.S.-China trade and technology disputes are affecting international trade flows and investment as businesses scale back spending plans because of the increased uncertainty,” Lowe said in a statement.